danyk20/CMS_DAQ_simulation/README.md

 There are two (`model.Node.run_get_server()` and `receive.run()`) subprocesses running in infinite asynchronous loop.

-Note: Inter node communication consists of 4 (white, blue, orange, red) different envelopes where all of them support either JSON or Protocol Buffer for data serialisation and deserialization.
+Note: Inter-node communication consists of 4 (white, blue, orange, red) different envelopes where all of them support either JSON or Protocol Buffer for data serialisation and deserialization.
 To change the envelopes' format update `configuration.yaml` file accordingly.

 #### RPC Client-Server